 date_joined, which we have assigned the role

 Peripheral tables contain additional information relevant for the prediction of the target variable in the population table.
-Each of them is related to the latter (or another peripheral table, refer to the snowflake schema) via a column with role join_key.
-In data warehousing, the peripheral tables are sometimes called dimension tables.
+Each of them is related to the latter (or another peripheral table, refer to the snowflake schema) via a join_key.

-Joins are used to establish relations between placeholders.
+Joins are used to establish relationships between placeholders.
 In order

-to join two placeholders, the data frames used to derive them must both
+to join two placeholders, the data frames used to derive them should both

 columns corresponding to time stamps have to be given the role